It’s not always obvious what kills your productivity or even goes beyond that to become a part of toxic productivity.

 In addition, almost half (46%) of US workers said they prefer to communicate with colleagues through email, IM or phone to avoid face-to-face interactions.
 Just think of it!
 People don’t want to connect with coworkers offline because it kills productivity.

 Surprisingly, but employers tend to know about unproductivity that happens as a result of face-to-face communication.
 And 31% of them said they are willing to spend their own money to buy business communication tools.
 But what kind of social software will improve business communication productivity?

 Solution: Shortly, the ideal choice is a team messenger.
 The market of team chats is diverse.
 Here every team can find an appropriate option depending on its needs.
 Team chat is an environment where you can create your own unique and productive work process.
 It will be the universe of your team where you and the members of your team won’t be distracted by your relatives or friends.
 Sounds great, doesn’t it?
 You should try something like that.

 A bonus tip: boost productivity at work by standing desks

 There is one more point I would like to add about ways to improve your performance at work.
 A new study from the Texas A&M Health Science Center School of Public Health found that workers with stand-capable workstations were about 46 percent more productive than those with traditional, seated desk configurations over the course of six months.
 Sounds impressive, doesn’t it?

 One interesting fact of the study results is that the productivity differences between the stand-capable and seated groups were not as large during the first month.
 Starting with the second month, there were larger increases in productivity with the stand-capable groups as they got used to their standing desks.

 Today productivity means something new.
 It’s not just about focusing on remarkable proficiency.
-It’s not just about perfectly managing minutes of the day either.
-But as long as you take into account the solutions to productivity dilemmas, you’ll be able to become a master of your time and boost your productivity.
+It’s not just about perfectly managing the minutes of the day either.
+But as long as you take into account the solutions to productivity dilemmas, you’ll be able to become a master of your time and boost productivity.